lornevgreen/CloudBank-V2/README.md

 }
 ```

-If powning process is complete:
+If the powning process is complete:
 ```http
 {
         "receipt_id":"e054a34f2790fd3353ea26e5d92d9d2f",